How to Capture the Northern Lights on Your Camera or Smartphone

 Conclusion

 Capturing the northern lights can be a magical and rewarding experience, whether you’re using a high-end DSLR or your trusty smartphone.
 The key is understanding the right settings and techniques to make the most of the equipment you have.
-With the current solar maximum promising exceptional auroras in 2024, this is the perfect time to plan your northern lights photography adventure.
-Remember to stay patient, experiment with your settings, and—most importantly—enjoy the breathtaking show above.
+With the current solar maximum promising exceptional auroras in 2026, this is the perfect time to plan your northern lights photography adventure.
+Remember to stay patient, experiment with your settings, and most importantly enjoy the breathtaking show above.

 Previous